PatWie/tensorflow-cmake/README.md

 output = tf.identity(tf.layers.dense(x, 1), name='output')
 ```

-Therefore, just save the model like you normally do.
+Therefore, save the model like you regularly do.
 This is done in `example.py` besides some outputs

 ```console
 user@host $ python example.py